sovattha/ai-selleasy/README.md

 # AI Sell-Easy

-Application web moderne qui utilise l'IA pour générer des descriptions attrayantes pour vos annonces Ricardo.
-Téléchargez vos photos, laissez l'IA créer le titre et la description parfaits, puis copiez-collez sur Ricardo.
+A modern web application that uses AI to generate attractive descriptions for your marketplace listings.
+Upload your photos, let AI create the perfect title and description, then copy-paste to your favorite marketplace.

-## Features
+## ✨ Features

-- 🤖 **Génération IA**: Utilise Google AI (Gemini 1.5 Flash) pour analyser les images et générer des descriptions
+- 🤖 **AI Generation**: Uses Google AI (Gemini 1.5 Flash) to analyze images and generate descriptions
-- 📸 **Upload d'images**: Support de plusieurs images avec drag-and-drop
+- 📸 **Image Upload**: Support for multiple images with drag-and-drop
-- 📋 **Copie facile**: Boutons pour copier chaque champ directement
+- 📋 **Easy Copy**: Buttons to copy each field directly
-- 🌐 **Intégration Ricardo**: Lien direct vers la création d'annonce Ricardo
+- 🌐 **Marketplace Ready**: Generated content works for any marketplace (eBay, Facebook, Craigslist, etc.)
-- 📱 **Design responsive**: Interface moderne qui fonctionne sur tous les appareils
+- 📱 **Responsive Design**: Modern interface that works on all devices
-- ⚡ **Ultra-rapide**: Aucune authentification, aucune base de données
+- ⚡ **Ultra-fast**: No authentication, no database required

-## Technology Stack
+## 🛠️ Technology Stack

 - **Framework**: Next.js 14 (App Router)
 - **Language**: TypeScript